zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/governance-policies/policies.md

 9. Navigate to **Dashboard** > **Environments**.
 You will see that our environment is in the **Starting** phase which means that our policy has been executed and has initiated the start of the environment.
     ![](./images/startagain.png "")

-You may now proceed to the next lab.

 ## Acknowledgements

 **Created By/Date**